Gentreo Review 2023: Honest Review by an AttorneyEstate Planning

 Gentreo vs. an Attorney

 You can have your estate planning documents drafted with Gentreo through a simple question-and-answer format.
-It provides a good template for basic wills and allows you to input successor beneficiaries for your property as well as specific gifts of tangible property, intangible property, and cash.
+It provides a good template for wills and allows you to input successor beneficiaries for your property as well as specific gifts of tangible property, intangible property, and cash.

 You can exclude certain beneficiaries if you wish.
 If you do, it provides clear language stating that this is your wish.
 It also allows you to name successor guardians and personal representatives and backups for those, too.
+This format allows three contingencies as well.

 If you have specific concerns or estate planning needs, an attorney would be better equipped to address them and create safeguards.
-Additionally, attorneys can take steps to make the process easier on your witnesses, such as including a self-proving affidavit, which is not available with Gentreo.

 What You Get with Gentreo

-You can create several estate planning documents with Gentreo.
+You can create estate planning documents with Gentreo.
 Additionally, you can store and upload documents through its digital vault.
 You can also share this information with trusted people.

 - Health Care Proxy: Nominate someone to make medical decisions for you.